pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/28_Marketing_Settings/07_Piwik.md

 *Authentication Tokens* Section of the settings tab.
 This report token will be used for authentication when integrating report iframes.

-Please see the [Piwik FAQ](https://piwik.org/faq/general/faq_114/) on how to retrieve your API token.
+The API token for a user can be found in Piwik's API settings panel (please see the [Piwik FAQ](https://piwik.org/faq/general/faq_114/) for details).

 As soon as this token is configured, you can use Piwik's wigets in the Dashboard and the Reports panel: